 Fourth among them is the tank, the neutral good, male personality warforged fighter who has yet to be named by the party played by Tim Marcum.
 When there's a fight to be made, he's the one that gets to taking care of the situation.

-Fifth is the magic support character, the chaotic good, female shifter sorcerer played by Phil.
-She keeps her raven familiar onhand for spying purposes.
+Fifth is the magic support character, the chaotic good, female shifter sorcerer Xxxx Xxxx played by Phil Xxxx.
+Xxxx keeps his raven familiar onhand for spying purposes.

 Sixth is chaotic good, male shifter ranger-barbarian Kegan played by Jonathan Gruver.